alochym01/learn-web/basic-layout-sql/README.md

         1. `gin.Context` is the most important part of Gin
     1. Call `Context.IndentedJSON` to serialize the struct into JSON and add it to the response.
     1. We are passing the `StatusOK` constant from the `net/http` package to indicate 200 OK
-1. Add code to Add albums data to the list of albums -- Create a new Album
+1. Add code to add albums data to the list of albums -- Create a new Album

     ```go
     // postAlbums adds an album from JSON received in the request body.